-#5: dVault Full-Service Locking Letterbox & Package Drop (Best Overall Security)
+#5: dVault Full-Service Locking Letterbox & Package Drop (Best No Budget Box)

 dVault’s Full-Service Mailbox can be described as a bunker for your mail and packages.
 It is large enough to store over 2 weeks of mail and packages, making it perfect if you plan on going for extended vacations.
 Granted, this product leans more towards those pricey mailboxes, but what it lacks in affordability, it makes up in security and safety for your mail and packages.

-This standalone locking mailbox has been designed with 16-gauge galvanized steel and commercial grade stainless steel hinges.
-Additionally, this model offers you the option to use it either as a freestanding or a column-mount product which can be accessed from a rear-door.
+This standalone locking mailbox has been designed with 16-gauge galvanized steel and commercial-grade stainless steel hinges.
+Additionally, this model offers you the option to use it either as a freestanding or a column-mount product that can be accessed from a rear door.
 (Front door models are also available.)

 All in all, it is a full-service vault that ensures that nobody interferes with your mail and packages – whether you’re home or away.